 “The problem has been compounded by new mortgage rules that they believe have the potential to drive desperate buyers deeper in debt by sending them to alternative lenders that offer higher-interest loans.”

 That’s kinda silly really; and just plain wrong.

-If a mortgage applicant is a strong alternative mortgage candidate, she will be offered a rate as low as 3.54% to 3.79%.
+If a mortgage applicant is a strong alternative mortgage candidate, she may be offered a rate as low as 3.64% to 3.79%.
 That is HARDLY driving her deeper into debt and in fact is competitive with current “A lender” rates.

 I will break it down for you.
 For most residential mortgage needs, there are just three types of lenders.

 There are “A” lenders, private lenders and alternative lenders.